Young Adults

 Online Support Groups

-DBSA’s weekly young adult online support group provides young adults (between the ages of 18-30) living with depression and bipolar disorder a place to share experiences, discuss coping skills, and offer hope to one another.
+Through our Chapter network, DBSA offers online young adult support groups (between the ages of 18-30) living with depression and bipolar disorder a place to share experiences, discuss coping skills, and offer hope to one another.

 Online Support Groups